openpnp/openpnp/Signalers.md

       </signalers>

 ### Disabling Sounds
-If you want to disable the sounds you can set the tho attributes on the the SoundSignaler to false:
+If you want to disable the sounds you can set the attributes on the the SoundSignaler to false:
 `enable-error-sound="false"`
 `enable-success-sound="false"`